 Prediction Scheme Project

-The aim of this project was to make practical use of our Daily Analysis of Rainfall and Temperature (DART) Study to create plausible, climate-based daily weather predictions.
-The project had no intended application apart from personal interest, and was initiated because of boredom during the strict COVID-19 restrictions in 2020.
+The aim of this project was to produce statistical-based daily weather predictions from on our ongoing Daily Analysis of Rainfall & Temperature (DART) Study.
+The project was conceived during the strict COVID-19 restrictions in 2020, and was intended for personal interest.

-The result of the week-long investigation and development is a statistical prediction scheme that produces daily predictions of temperature and rain that are based solely on past weather data.
-The predictions are generated in XML for the next calendar year.
+The resulting development is a statistical prediction scheme that produces daily predictions of temperature and rain in XML format for the following calendar year.

 The scheme has desired outcomes that will evaluate its potential application and guide any further development.
-Commencing June 2020 and continuing indefinitely, the experimental predictions will be verified against the observations to assess the performance of the scheme.
+The experimental predictions are verified against the observations to assess the performance of the prediction scheme.

 Desired Outcomes